Homeschool Art Program

 Each class begins in the Museum galleries, where students engage with selected artworks to explore a given topic.
 The class then moves to the classroom of the Eva Caten Remington Education Center for a hands-on activity that builds upon the conversations in the galleries.

 - develop their observation and critical thinking skills through discussions of works in the Museum’s galleries

 - deepen their understanding of artistic techniques, tools, media and conventions

 - consider the complex cultural and aesthetic contexts out of which artworks emerge

 - encounter a range of approaches to the study of art and visual culture

 - investigate ways in which art and images shape our experience of the world

 This program is intended for children ages 6 and over.
 We emphasize collaboration among students of various ages, and learning through social interactions.

-Classes are held on the third Thursday of each month, and are $3/student for each class session; class fee includes materials and Museum admission.
-Enrollment is limited to 20; registration is on a first-come, first-served basis.
-You can register online HERE, or by calling 315-393-2425.
+Classes are held on the first and third Thursday of each month, and are $5/student for each class session; class fee includes materials and Museum admission.
+Enrollment is limited to 12 students; registration is on a first-come, first-served basis.
+Please email Julie for more information or to register.